 Eric Holder has been nominated by President-elect Barack Obama to be Attorney General of the United States.
 Holder served as Obama’s Senior Legal Advisor during the President-elect’s campaign; a position he retains.
-If approved, case the position as Attorney General would make Holder the head of the Department of Justice, hospital the first African American to hold the position.
+If approved the position as Attorney General would make Holder the head of the Department of Justice the first African American to hold the position.

 Who is Eric Holder?